 “Trenton raved about it when it was first released”, says Roger.
 But the budget skinflint awarded it just 22% this time around, saying it was too hard.

 Just as CF said, the game appeared to be very hard to track down.
 Computer game shops contacted Future Publishing to try and find out who AFS Software were so they could stock copies of the game kids were asking for, and parents called the CF office with enquiries.
 It was just impossible to find.

 The title was a play on the Ocean game Midnight Resistance.
 The screen shot was a composite mock up by art editor Ollie Alderton.
 The “rave review” given by Trenton earlier in the year didn’t happen, and was an inside joke.
 It referred to the magazine’s tendency to be overly-generous to mediocre games, before letting Roger Frames kick the shit out of them on re-release.

 If you turn back to page 14, the artwork to accompany the game is a giant number “1”, and at the bottom of the page are the words “common fool”.
 Beneath the review itself, they’ve even put the date.

 It’s likely that the idea for Midnight Residence came from this letter to The Mighty Brain the previous summer.

-What happened really serves as a reminder of how powerful computer magazines could be 20 years ago – as late as the 1990s, shop buyers were still using the likes of CF as a guide of what to stock.
+What happened really serves as a reminder of how powerful computer magazines could be decades ago.
+As late as the ’90s, shop buyers were still using the likes of CF as a guide of what to stock.
 And even today, you still see a bit of confusion about the mysterious Midnight Residence game online.
 It crops up in many an online database of C64 titles (though perhaps they’ll be deleted after today).

 Oh – and the publisher, “AFS”?